 After successfully installing MapifyLite, you’ll notice a new tab has been added to your wp-admin dashboard.
 Amazingly, it is called “MapifyLite” and includes 3 sub-tabs.
 In this tutorial we’ll walk you through each below, but here’s how it’ll look:

 The first tab is where you’ll create your map.
 There are quite a few options here, but they’re very straight forward.
-This is where you’ll want to start after generating your Google Browser Key however, so let’s dig in.
 Below you’ll find a detailed graphic explaining each feature.
-You’ll want to go through systematically and set them to your needs:
+You’ll want to go through systematically and set them to your needs (click to expand):

-Using Custom Image Mode Vs. Google Maps mode:
+Using Custom Image Mode Vs. Standard Maps mode

 - Set the “Mode” to “Image Mode” at the top of the Map Settings.